opencv/opencv/doc/opencv1/c/core_dynamic_structures.rst

 SeqInvert
 ---------

 .. cfunction:: void cvSeqInvert( CvSeq* seq )

     Reverses the order of sequence elements.

     :param seq: Sequence

-The function reverses the sequence in-place - makes the first element go last, the last element go first and so forth.
+The function reverses the sequence in-place - the first element becomes the last one, the last element becomes the first one and so forth.

 .. index:: SeqPop